Is Season 2 happening?

 When will it be released?

-This, of course, is not great news for some in the age of online spoilers, but just hold tight because the show did originally air just three months ahead of hitting the streaming service, so with the demand there, it’s a possibility it will return to Netflix sooner than expected.
-But more likely there'll be a longer waiting period.
-Since RadioTimes reports the series will hit Channel 4 in late 2019, that almost certainly means well into 2020 for it to turn up on Netflix.
+This, of course, is not great news for some in the age of online spoilers, but hold tight because the show did originally air just three months ahead of hitting the streaming service.
+With the demand there, it's likely it will return to Netflix sooner than expected.
+Since RadioTimes reports the series will hit Channel 4 in late 2019, Alyssa actress Jessica Barden shared on Instagram that the series was going back into production in March 2019 (more on that later), captioning her photo, "Merry Christmas."
+That would fit the timeline for new episodes by the end of 2019 -- so December could definitely be in the cards.